-Beyond these basic requirements, the SSA will request several pieces of information as part of your application.
+Beyond these basic requirements, the SSA will request several types of information as part of your application.
 Your answers to these questions and your ability to provide various forms of documentation may directly impact your eligibility for benefits.
-Some of these questions on the Checklist for Online Adult Disability Application may include:
+Some questions on the Checklist for Online Adult Disability Application may ask about:

-- How old you were at the time that you became disabled
+- The age you were at the time that you became disabled

 - How many years you participated in the workforce before becoming disabled

 - The nature and severity of the medical condition that causes you to be disabled